-At a special meeting on June 21, 2012, Michigan Technological University’s Board of Control approved a general fund budget of $165.5 million for fiscal year 2013, which starts July 1, 2012.
+At a special meeting on June 21, 2012, Michigan Technological University’s Board of Trustees approved a general fund budget of $165.5 million for fiscal year 2013, which starts July 1, 2012.
 The general fund, which covers the operating expenses of the University, is one of five components of the current fund, which will total 256.5 million for FY2013.

 The general fund budget includes a tuition increase of 3.9 percent for Michigan resident undergraduates, less than the 4 percent cap set by the state for universities to receive tuition restraint funding.
 The average tuition for Michigan residents will be $14,448, an increase of $538 over FY2012.

 State appropriations for Michigan Tech are expected to total $42.4 million, approximately 17 percent of the total University budget.
 State funding will increase $1.7 million over the current year, reversing a decade-long slide in state appropriations that included a $7.2 million cut last year alone.

 The increase in state funding enabled Michigan Tech to pass the lowest tuition increase in eight years.